BY PETER CAMERON, THE BADGER PROJECT

 Neither party responded to email requests for comment.

-Karla Jurvetson, a California psychiatrist who is divorced from a hyper-successful Silicon Valley venture capitalist, has given the state Democratic Party nearly $3 million, according to campaign finance records.
+Karla Jurvetson, a California psychiatrist who is divorced from a hyper-successful Silicon Valley venture capitalist, gave the state Democratic Party nearly $3 million, according to campaign finance records.
 J. B. Pritzker, the billionaire governor of Illinois and a Democrat, wrote one check to the party for nearly $2.5 million this year.
 And George Soros, one of the most successful Wall Street investors ever, gave the Wisconsin Dems nearly $500,000.

 “It’s outrageous that people can give six-figure, seven-figure donations to political parties.
 Not everyone has that capacity,” Rothschild said.
 “And it’s doubly ridiculous that people from outside of the state, who don’t even live here, can have such a huge influence as to what happens in this state.”

 Donors large and small have a variety of ways to inject their money into Wisconsin politics.
 An individual can give directly to candidates, but must abide by state or federal limits.
 Donations to a candidate for federal office – like the presidency – are capped at $2,800 per election cycle.
-In Wisconsin, donations to a candidate for governor or attorney are capped at $20,000 per election cycle.
+In Wisconsin, donations to a candidate for governor or district attorney are capped at $20,000 per election cycle.
 Lower caps apply to races farther down the ballot.

 But an individual also can donate unlimited amounts to a Super PAC, which stands for “political action committee.”
 These organizations, created by the 2010 Citizens United Supreme Court case, have no restrictions on what they can raise and spend, but are barred by law from coordinating with political candidates.